Upgrade Redpanda in Kubernetes

 To benefit from Redpanda’s new features and enhancements, upgrade to the latest version.
 New features are available after all brokers in the cluster are upgraded and restarted.

-Redpanda platform version numbers follow the convention AB.C.D, where AB is the two digit year, C is the feature release, and D is the patch release.
+Redpanda Self-Managed version numbers follow the convention AB.C.D, where AB is the two digit year, C is the feature release, and D is the patch release.
 For example, version 22.3.1 indicates the first patch release on the third feature release of the year 2022.
 Patch releases include bug fixes and minor improvements, with no change to user-facing behavior.
 New and enhanced features are documented with each feature release.
 You can find a list of all releases on GitHub.

 Limitations